-Even being a coffee maker cheap in price, the Braun BrewSense still has the technology most coffee makers would want, from a pause-and-pour setting to a descale warning alert.
+Possibly the best cheap coffee maker, the Braun BrewSense still has the technology most other makers use, from a pause-and-pour setting to a descale warning alert.
 This drip coffee maker is also fully programmable, includes a sturdy glass carafe, and a keep warm plate.

 Braun claims that their machine won’t leave a messy counter as it features a unique ledge on its back.
 This helps to collect the condensation that is created during the brewing process.

-But if you want stainless-steel accents and a larger LED screen along with the ability to pick your brew strength, opt for the Braun KF7150BK Brew Sense Drip Coffee Maker instead of the KF7000BK.
+But if you want stainless-steel accents and a larger LED screen along with the ability to pick your brew strength, opt for the Braun KF7150BK instead of the KF7000BK.

 - LED display

 - Descale warning

 - Keep warm plate

 - Includes gold tone permanent filter, charcoal water filter, and 12-cup glass dishwasher-safe carafe

 5. Bella Classics 12-Cup Coffee Maker – Chrome/Black

 Get the Bella Classics 12-Cup unit if you want a machine with a rounded-off, compact design and decent technology for under $30.
 (Incredible!)
 This coffee maker from Walmart, despite its low cost, still has an auto-start and pause and serve features along with the ability to pick your brew’s strength to give you the best coffee for your taste buds.
 It also comes with a permanent filter, saving your wallet in the long-run.